How do you actually grow your business?

 By focusing on one thing at a time.

 By taking one small step.
 Today.
 Right now.

 By finding clarity, and then doing.

 2020 is the Year of Focus at Two-Brain Business.
-This week, I’m going to tell you:
+In this series, I’m going to tell you:

 This is one of the most important series I’ll give you.
 All the great ideas, all the inspirational books, all the education we share here for free every day?
 It could literally be worth millions of dollars to your business.
 Or, if you don’t use it, it’s worth literally zero.

-The difference between gyms who succeed and the gyms who don’t isn’t work ethic.
+The difference between gym owners who succeed and gym owners who don’t isn’t work ethic.
 It’s not location.
 It’s the ability to focus on the right work at the right time and then do it.

 We have a new, powerful tool to help.
 I’ll share that with you on Wednesday.
 It’s the best thing I’ve ever built to help gym owners.

 But first, you need to know how to filter out the noise, the BS, the untested ideas from that Facebook group.
 So let’s start with The Five Filters.